-- Additional protection benefits ranging from chronic/critical illness benefits, to protection against lawsuit, to your standard death benefit (depending how and where your policy is written).
+- Additional protection benefits ranging from chronic/critical illness benefits, to protection against lawsuit, to your standard death benefit (depending on how and where your policy is written).

-Furthermore, the fact that the Federal Government has already stepped in to bailout a huge company that went off the rails, did they not set a precedent?
+Furthermore, the fact that the Federal Government has already stepped in to bail out a huge company that went off the rails, did they not set a precedent?
 Why would they now let another company fail if for some reason the insurance industry couldn’t police itself?

 And if the US Federal Government couldn’t step in to save an insurance company, does it really matter where you have your liquid paper assets parked right now?
-Wouldn’t all you paper assets be essentially worthless?
+Wouldn’t all your paper assets be essentially worthless?
 Things like:

 - Insurance policies